This post contains affiliate links. When you purchase through our links, we may earn a commission.

 You are probably wondering what on earth I am talking about it.
 Russian Korean is not a thing!

-I absolutely adore this recipe.
-Korean carrot salad goes well with almost anything but it is especially delicious with grilled meats or as a tasty accompaniment for picnic sandwiches!
+I absolutely adore this classic recipe.
+Fresh and slightly spicy carrot salad goes well with almost anything.
+But it is especially delicious as a side dish with grilled meat or fish dishes.

+It’s a versatile dish, suitable for special occasions or to serve as a tasty accompaniment for picnic sandwiches.
 Make it for your next BBQ and see how quickly it disappears!!

 Since this salad is lettuce free, it’s got longevity in its side.